Klaviyo files confidentially for U.S. IPO -sources

 NEW YORK, May 12 (Reuters) - Data and marketing automation firm Klaviyo Inc confidentially submitted paperwork on Friday with U.S. regulators for an initial public offering (IPO) in New York, according to people familiar with the matter.

-Klaviyo and the banks did not immediately respond to requests for comment.
+Klaviyo declined to comment.
+The banks did not immediately respond to requests for comment.

 The Wall Street Journal had reported in April that Klaviyo was preparing for an IPO.